 Where to stay: There are some gorgeous hotels in the city centre, including the boutique Hotel Arts which is famous for its summer pool parties.
 Those looking for luxury will want to try the swanky Hotel Le Germain, and the historic Fairmont Palliser is also a favourite.

-How to get around: Sadly, Calgary isn’t the best when it comes to public transportation, so unless you’re sticking to the downtown area you may have to shell out for the odd taxi (which can also be hard to come by during peak times).
+How to get around: Calgary isn’t the best when it comes to public transportation, so unless you’re sticking to the downtown area you may have to shell out for an Uber or taxi.
 The Car2Go program is a good alternative, as is cycling if you happen to be visiting during the warmer months.

 When to go: Not going to lie, Calgary is downright bone-chilling in the winter, which pretty much runs from October to March.
 The very best time to visit is May through September, which sees warm weather along with much happier people (we get awfully sick of those -30 temperatures!).